flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

 The "**ThrottleConfiguration.ini**" file stores the configuration values from the flyPad Throttle Calibration page.

-You can edit or delete this file while Microsoft Flight Simulator is shut down and it will be loaded when you start the next flight with the FlyByWire A32NX.
+You can edit or delete this file while Microsoft Flight Simulator is shut down, and it will be loaded when you start the next flight with the FlyByWire A32NX.

 To restore the default values you can just delete this file.
 It will be regenerated the next time you start a flight with the FlyByWire A32NX and use the flyPad Throttle Configuration page to `SAVE & APPLY` a configuration.